Team-MCToolkit/MCToolkit-Web-API/README.md

 # MCToolkit-Web-API
-The repository used to store files for MCToolkit
+The repository we use to store files for MCToolkit